-If you have a similar case study of effective partnership working that you think would be worthwhile showcasing on the SPF website, please email details to the SPF website enquiries email address: firstname.lastname@example.org
+If you have a similar case study of effective partnership working that you think would be worthwhile showcasing on the SPF website, please email details to: email@example.com

 Background to the SPF

-These are chaired by Dr Dan Poulter, Parliamentary Under Secretary State for Health; Christina McAnea (UNISON) is the trade union chair; Dean Royles NHS Employers chair and Charlie Massey (Director General for External Relations) the Department of Health chair.
+There are three wider group meetings a year chaired by Dr Dan Poulter, Parliamentary Under Secretary State for Health; Christina McAnea (UNISON) is the trade union chair; Dean Royles NHS Employers chair and Charlie Massey (Director General for External Relations) the Department of Health chair.
 Health Education England and NHS England are also members of the national SPF.

 Update from the national SPF meetings

-Key comms are published following the bi-monthly national meetings which give a summary of what was discussed in the meetings and actions agreed.
-These along with other updates from the SPF are available on the SPF website news section.
+Key communications are published following the national wider group meetings which give a summary of what was discussed and actions agreed.
+These along with other updates from the SPF are available on the SPF website key communications and events webpage.

 2012 Partnership Agreement